Get Rates Near You!

 Long known as a solid credit card company, Citi also offers a variety of consumer banking products, including the Citi Accelerate savings account.
 While there is a monthly fee attached to the account, you can waive the monthly service fee with an average monthly balance of $500 or by linking a checking account to the savings account.

-The mobile and online presence is very strong and great for those who want to move their money around on their own.
+The mobile and online presence is very strong, which is great for those who want to move their money around on their own.

 Pros